gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 - ISEND/IRECV : Unblocking, no buffering
 - IBSEND (no IBRECV): Unblocking, buffering
 - Two orthogonal ideas: buffering and blocking.
-- The issue in the previous code was **blocking**: Send could not make progress until receive started, but everyone was sending but no one is receiving.
+- The issue in the previous code was **blocking**: Send could not make progress until receive started, but everyone was sending so no one was receiving.

 ## Buffering is dangerous!
 - Worst kind of danger: will usually work.